 It is common to stop a Taylor expansion when the terms become negligible.
 However, it may be better to always include the worst case maximum number of terms in order to avoid the floating point comparisons needed for checking the stop condition.
 A constant repetition count will also prevent misprediction of the loop exit.
-The cost of calculating more terms than needed is actually quite small in the optimized examples that use only 1.26 or 0.69 clock cycles, respectively, per term.
+The cost of calculating more terms than needed is actually quite small in the optimized examples that use possibly less than one clock cycle per term.